 On Wednesday, September 3, 2014, the Southeastern Med Auxiliary will be hosting a community health screening event to help raise funds to provide equipment to enhance patient comfort and improve the facilities available at Southeastern Med.

 Southeastern Med Auxiliary is dedicated to enhancing patient care through community fundraisers.
 This year the Auxiliary members chose to further enhance their community efforts by providing a fundraiser that will also directly benefit those underinsured and uninsured of the community, ages 18 and older.

-Registrations for this health event begins at 9 a.m. on Wednesday August 20, by calling 740-435-2900.
+Registration for this health event begins at 9 a.m. on Wednesday August 20, by calling 740-435-2900.
 No walk-ins are permitted.
 The event will be held at the Community Health Link at 1205 Clark Street, Cambridge, OH.
 The Community Health Link is located on the corner of Clark Street and Edgeworth Avenue.

 Take advantage of our Pre-Registration through the MyHealth patient portal for any scheduled appointment you may have at Southeastern Med.